Overview

 Drag Source Field to Mapped Entity Field

-Drag a a source field’s handle to a field on the entity which is already mapped.This will create a new “logic” node in the middle of the mapping editor, allowing you to specify how the different fields should be used to set the value of the target entity field.
+Drag a source field’s handle to a field on the entity which is already mapped.This will create a new “logic” node in the middle of the mapping editor, allowing you to specify how the different fields should be used to set the value of the target entity field.

-- CONCAT: Combine multiple fields into one
+- Join Text (Concat): Combine multiple fields into one

-- CASE: Conditional logic (if-then-else)
+- Apply Conditions: Conditional logic (if-then-else)

 Saving and Auto-Save